pablodecm/phd_thesis/src/102_chapter_2.md

   as well as shedding some light on the processes that took a few microseconds after the Big Bang.

+Additionally, three smaller experiments are built around the mentioned detectors with specific research purposes: TOTEM [@TOTEM:2008JINST], LHCf [@LHCf:2008JINT] and MoEDAL [@MoEDAL:2014PP].
+Both TOTEM and LHCf are built investigate features of forward physics interactions, where scattering products remain the original proton trayectories, and hence they are set up tangent to the LHC beamline at the sides of CMS and ATLAS interactions points respectively.
+MoeDAL is instead built at the same experimental space than LHCb and its main aim is to search for evidence of production of magnetic monopoles and other highly ionising stable massive particles.

 ## The Compact Muon Solenoid {#sec:cms}

+### Geometry and Subcomponents

 ### Trigger and Data Acquisition